-Weekly waste monitoring of the Project construction works was carried out by the ET in the reporting period to check and monitor the implementation of proper waste management practices during the reporting period.
+Weekly monitoring of the Project construction works was carried out by the ET in the reporting period to check and monitor the implementation of proper waste management practices.

-Recommendations were provided during monitoring, which included provision and maintenance of proper chemical waste storage area, as well as handling, segregation, and regular disposal of general refuse.
-The contractor had taken actions to implement the recommended measures.
+Recommendations made by the ET included provision and maintenance of proper chemical waste storage area, as well as handling, segregation, and regular disposal of general refuse.
+The contractors had taken actions to implement the recommended measures.